Open-Markets-Initiative/Directory/License/ReadMe.md

 All github code is available for any use with the least restrictive licensing possible.
 For instance, wireshark dissectors follow wireshark gpl v3.

 Machine generated sources should be treated as if you wrote the code yourself.
-With no implied warranty.
+This is free software.
+There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-Patented Generation technolgies remain with Omi.
+Patented protocol code generation technolgies remain with Omi.
 Enjoy.